 Flock is an installation of over 100 ceramic birds by artist Julie Nelson.
-It will be settling in a 14th century monastery, owned by Alex Macarthur, in the historic town on Rye from the 16th September for 2 weeks during Rye Festival.
+It recently settled in a 14th century monastery, owned by Alex Macarthur, in the historic town on Rye from the 16th September 2017 during Rye Festival.

-The work was originally conceived to be set in an elegant Edwardian house on Grand Avenue, Hove, UK, for one weekend in May, 2017, during Brighton Festival.
+The work was originally conceived for installation in an elegant Edwardian house on Grand Avenue, Hove, UK, for one weekend in May, 2017, during Brighton Festival.

 Julie is a regular exhibitor at Cameron Contemporary Arts gallery in Brighton.